Logging

 A log message is associated with a log level which is used by the logger instance to decide to emit or drop the log message.
 To keep the logging API simple and make it easily usable in the application, several operations are provided to write a message with different log level.

 A log message is a string that contains optional formatting markers that follow more or less the Java MessageFormat class.
 A parameter is represented by a number enclosed by {}.
 The first parameter is represented by {0}, the second by {1} and so on.
 Parameters are replaced in the final message only when the message is enabled by the log configuration.
 The use of parameters allows to avoid formatting the log message when the log is not used.
+The log formatter is responsible for creating the message from the format string and the parameters.

 The example below shows several calls to emit a log message with different levels: